Table of Contents

 Edens Garden oils are at a similarly affordable price point as Aura Cacia, Plant Therapy, and Rocky Mountain Oils.
 Like all of these essential oil brands, Edens Garden oils are easily accessible through Amazon or through the essential oil brand website.

 Let’s take a look at some of the top-selling essential oils available through Eden’s Garden.
 One of their best-selling oils is their lavender.
 Actually, Eden’s Garden offers four different types of lavender which are a unique feature to an essential oil manufacturer.
 While all varieties of their lavender are popular sellers, let’s look at Spike Lavender.

 Spike Lavender is the lavender that stands out the most of the four Edens Garden offers.

-It is described on the website as, “It’s a bottle of you’re okay and everything is fine.”
-With its high percentage of Linalool, Spike Lavender is also often used for its stress relieving, pain reducing, and anti-inflammatory properties.
+The reason being is because of its high percentage of Linalool, Spike Lavender is also often used for its stress-relieving, pain-reducing, and has anti-inflammatory properties.
 The aroma of Spike Lavender is a combination of both traditional Lavender, and the sharp, medicinal, camphoraceous aroma of Eucalyptus.